shiva123-coder/neupane-kitchen/README.md

  - As a Customer, I want to be able to view specific category from the available menu so that I can identify the image, price, information, and review which suitable for my diet
  - As a Customer, I want to be able to easily identify promotions, such as discounts and / or special offers so that I can Take advantage of extra savings on the menu and reduction of my total spending
  - As a Customer, I want to be able to view / access the interesting articles via blog so that I can to get useful knowledge and read interesting information about the food and traditions
- - As a Customer, I want to be able to easily see / display what I have searched for and the number of results so that I can quickly decide whether the food I want is available in the menu for order
  - As a Customer, I want to be able to select from the available the menu and manage / adjust the order quantity so that I can place the order into basket and easily make changes to my order before check-out
  - As a Customer, I want to be able to easily check my basket so that I can ensure I do not accidentally select the wrong products and / or quantity
- - As a Customer, I want to be able to easily check the total amount of my orde so that I can control and avoid unnecessary spending
+ - As a Customer, I want to be able to easily check the total amount of my order so that I can control and avoid unnecessary spending
  - As a Customer, I want to be able to easily enter my payment information in a secured process so that I can check-out quickly with no hassle and protected payment
  - As a Customer, I want to be able to feel my personal and payment information is safe and secure so that I can confidently provide the necessary information to place an order
  - As a Customer, I want to be able to view an order confirmation after check-out so that I can verify that my order has been placed and confirmed with no mistake
- - As a Customer, I want to be able to receive an email confirmation after check-out so that I can keep the confirmation of my order and able to track my transaction history as my records

 #### Site User
  - As a site user, I want to be able to easily register/create an account so that I can have my personal account and be able to view my profile and transactions
  - As a site user, I want to be able to Receive an email confirmation after registering so that I can verify my account and ensure the registration was successful
  - As a site user, I want to be able to Easily login and / or logout so that I can access my personal profile, information and history transaction, also secure my account when not in use
  - As a site user, I want to be able to easily recover my password in case I forget about it so that I can Recover the access to my account and use the website
- - As a site user, I want to be able to have a personalized user profile so that I can recover the access to my account and use the website
  - As a site user, I want to be able to add reviews to the available menu so that I can provide useful feedback for other customers and help them to select the favorite menu
  - As a site user, I want to be able to add comments to the articles in the blog so that I can interact with other users or customers and share interesting information related to the articles
  - As a site user, I want to be able to search the menu by name and/or description so that I can find a specific food from the available menu which I like to order
- - As a site user, I want to be able to sort the list of available menu so that I can easily identify the menu by cheapest price, most expensive price  and alphabetical order
  - As a site user, I want to be able to sort a specific category from the available menu so that I can easily find the menu from specific category by cheapest price, most expensive price  and alphabetical order to suit my diet

 #### Admin User
  - As an Admin user, I want to be able to add a new menu so that I can introduce new menu to my customers
- - As an Admin user, I want to be able to edit/update a menu so that I can change the prices, descriptions, images and other information of the food
+ - As an Admin user, I want to be able to edit/update and delete a menu so that I can change the prices, descriptions, images and other information of the food
- - As an Admin user, I want to be able to delete a menu so that I can remove menu which are no longer available
  - As an Admin user, I want to be able to add a new article to the blog so that I can allow users and customers to find and read new interesting article and information
- - As an Admin user, I want to be able to edit/update an article in the blog so that I can change the details in the article to reflect the latest information
- - As an Admin user, I want to be able to delete an article in the blog so that I can remove obsolete articles from the blog
+ - As an Admin user, I want to be able to edit/update an article in the blog so that I can change the details in the article to reflect the latest information, I also want to be able to delete an article in the blog so that I can remove obsolete articles from the blog

 ## Wireframes